Harpagoxenus sublaevis: Colonies

-H. sublaevis colonies are believed to have a lifetime of about ten years.
+Harpagoxenus sublaevis colonies are believed to have a lifetime of about ten years.
 To establish new colonies, a fertilized queen will penetrate a host colony within ten days after mating.
 Next the queen will kill the host queen and use pheromones to help take over.
 The queen then lays her egg which are propagated by the first slaves.
 H. sublaevis is parasitic towards a genus of ant called Leptothorax.
 Two main species are parasitized: L. acervorum and L. muscorum, and there does not appear to be a preference in host between these two species.
 They can even be found in the same colony as each other, and can engage in highly aggressive behavior.

 Slave raids

 Slave raids occur largely during the same time of year as the sexual calling from female H. sublaevis happens.
 Since hosts are never fertile, and thus do not reproduce, all slaves must be stolen as larvae or pupae.
 These raids are very violent and destructive and cause the host species' colony to suffer a significant reduction in life expectancy.
 The main tool used by H. sublaevis to facilitate raids is a chemical they excrete from their cuticle during colony establishment and slave raids which alters the behavior of the host species.
 The chemical causes the host to fight each other with extreme aggression, in most cases killing each other.
 This has also been shown to instead cause the host to flee which helps the population survive the raid.
 However, their larvae and pupae are still stolen to be used as slaves by H. sublaevis.